ec-sd-itsecops/ecpub/Containment/Readme.md

-Here’s a **step-by-step plan** for your IT Security team member conducting onsite forensic triage and EDR installation on **12 compromised Windows 10 desktops**.
-Since you're planning to reimage them, the focus should be **quick evidence collection, threat containment, and EDR installation** to monitor any post-infection behavior until the reimage is complete.
+Here’s a **step-by-step plan** for  IT Security team member conducting onsite forensic triage and EDR installation on **12 compromised Windows 10 desktops**. the focus should be **quick evidence collection, threat containment, and EDR installation** to monitor any post-infection behavior until the reimage is complete.

 ---